 But despite the cultural requirements that surrounded Him, Jesus sought her out.
 He purposely came through Samaria and went to the well, not to get water but to give this one woman the only thing that could satisfy her thirst.

 As they began to talk, Jesus described to her the living water that can only come through knowing the Father.
 At the time, the women thought he meant physical water but the Lord doesn’t seek to only heal us physically but also spiritually.

 Our greatest need is not just on the surface.
-When God reaches out to pull us from our brokenness and despair, He doesn’t just bandage our wombs, but he makes us fully whole.
+When God reaches out to pull us from our brokenness and despair, He doesn’t just bandage our wounds, but he makes us fully whole.

 Jesus knew her story…every ugly detail.
-He knew of her sorted past, that she had lived a life of impropriety with several men but He still sought her out as one of His own.
+He knew she had lived a life of impropriety with several men but He still sought her out as one of His own.